NicoHood/Hoodloader/Readme.md

 ===========================
 HID library:

-To upgrade to v1.8 you need to redownload the ide files, replace the original files and install the library like you are used to.
+To upgrade to v1.8 you need to redownload the Arduino IDE files, restore the original files and install the library like you are used to.
+You library is now located in sketchbook/libraries/HID/<files>
+Its now way easier to install the library, no need to replace system files.
+For further releases just replace all files again.

+**Restart the IDE**

 Hoodloader: